Skip to content

 • Is affected scope specific enough for engineering response?

-• Launch baseline high-signal web detections
+• Deploy your first set of high-signal web detections

 Detection engineering lifecycle (Splunk) without the chaos